Sewer Line Repair vs Replacement Cost: What to Know

 Sewer line work always requires a permit in virtually all jurisdictions.
 Your city or county sewer department also needs to be notified before connecting to the municipal main.
 If the failure is in the section between your home and the public right-of-way, that's your responsibility.
 Work in the street or public right-of-way gets more complicated and may involve the municipality.

-If your neighborhood has an HOA, check the covenants — some HOAs have rules about yard restoration after excavation.
+If your neighborhood has an HOA, check the covenants, as some HOAs have rules about yard restoration after excavation.

 Is It Your Line or the City's?